qbead/qbeadWebsite/content/book/stepcounter.md

 <video src="/images/bookpics/stepcounter_nolights.mp4" muted autoplay playsinline loop></video>

-Here is all the code put together:
+Here is all the code put together (if you want to open this sketch in the Arduino software to add it to your SpinWheel, navigate to `Examples → SpinWearables → Step_Counter →  Detect_Total_Acceleration`):

 ```cpp
 #include "SpinWearables.h"